lukipuki/contest-wiki/team-strategy.md

 * In some cases you want to assign one person to work on a hard problem 2-3 hours before the end, because you want to avoid the following situation.
 Suppose everything goes well and you take turns using the computer, solving the 8th problem after 4 hours.
 There are two hard problems left but to solve each one you need one hour of thinking and 45 minutes of programming.
 Theoretically you have 3 &times; 1 hours split among three people which is more than 1:45 hours, but the one thinking hour cannot be split between three people and you need to wait for the solution before you start writing it.

-* So called ''free submit'' mode is to be used with caution.
+* So called *free submit* mode is to be used with caution.
 If it is not clear, its meaning is roughly "at this point, solving another problem is more important than any time penalty it can possibly cost us so let's just submit as soon as we have something that has a non-zero probability of getting accepted".
 Usually it is not entered until the last 30 minutes or so, but if you have a bad start with many incorrect submissions so that you already have a large penalty, it can sometimes be entered very early (and sometimes exited if the outlook improves).

 * ICPC contests last for 5 hours, but training for 5 hours can block your whole day.
 You can do 3.5 to 4-hour trainings instead and the effect might be equally good.
 Even marathon runners run only 30 kilometers a day before the marathon while the actual race is 42 kilometers.